Accreditations

 Professional Body Recognition (IACP)

-IACP-accredited / recognised IICP College programmes
+IACP-accredited/recognised IICP College programmes

 BSc (Hons) in Integrative Counselling and Psychotherapy

-IICP College’s four‑year degree in Integrative Counselling and Psychotherapy has been professionally accredited by the IACP.
+IICP College’s four‑year degree in Integrative Counselling and Psychotherapy has been professionally accredited by IACP.
 The programme has held QQI validation since 2010.
-Initially validated in 2010 as a Bachelor of Arts, the programme was revalidated in 2021 as a Bachelor of Science in Integrative Counselling and Psychotherapy to reflect developments within the profession.
+Initially validated in 2010 as a Bachelor of Arts, the programme was revalidated in 2021 as a Bachelor of Science (Hons) in Integrative Counselling and Psychotherapy to reflect developments within the profession.

-MSc / Master’s Programme in Pluralistic Counselling and Psychotherapy
+MSc in Pluralistic Counselling and Psychotherapy

 Diploma in Integrative Supervision

-For more information, please visit: https://iacp.ie/register-of-accredited-courses
+For more information, please see IACP accredited professional training courses.

 QQI Academic Validation

-Protection for Enrolled Learners (PEL)
+Protection for Enrolled Learners

-This programme is covered by arrangements under section 65(4) of the Qualifications and Quality Assurance (Education and Training) Act 2012.
-In the event of IICP College ceasing to provide the programme, enrolled learners may transfer to a similar programme at another provider, or—if this is not practicable—the fees most recently paid will be refunded.
-Current PEL arrangements consist of a 2% levy on course fees, which IICP does not pass on to learners.
+The Protection for Enrolled Learners (PEL) programme is covered by arrangements under Section 65(4) of the Qualifications and Quality Assurance (Education and Training) Act 2012.
+In the event of IICP College ceasing to provide the programme, enrolled learners may transfer to a similar programme at another provider, or — if this is not practicable — the fees most recently paid will be refunded.
+Current PEL arrangements consist of a 2% levy on course fees, which IICP College does not pass on to learners.

 Other Affiliations